Half-Guinea-Press/Nocturnal_Campaign/docs/Mechanics/Race/Fettered.md

 - Buttress.
 You and the creature you help each gain a number of temporary hit points equal to 1d6 plus your proficiency bonus.<br>
 - Rally.
 You and the creature you help each increase your walking speeds by 10 feet until the start of your next turn.<br>
 - Spite.
-Until the start of your next turn, the first time the creature you help hits a target with an attack roll, that target has disadvantage on the next attack roll it makes within the next minute.
-Fortune from the Many.
-If you miss with an attack roll or fail an ability check or a saving throw, you can draw on your bonds of reciprocity to gain a bonus to the roll equal to the number of allies you can see within 30 feet of you (maximum bonus of +3).
+Until the start of your next turn, the first time the creature you help hits a target with an attack roll, that target has disadvantage on the next attack roll it makes within the next minute.<br>
+- Fortune from the Many.
+If you miss with an attack roll or fail an ability check or a saving throw, you can draw on your bonds of reciprocity to gain a bonus to the roll equal to the number of allies you can see within 30 feet of you (maximum bonus of +3). <br>
 You can use this trait a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

 ### Integrated Protection.